 You want to pick a frame that suits the majority of your riding.
-If the majority of your riding time is spent at trail centers, we would recommend a full-suspension fat bike.
-It will make riding downhill a bit more fun, and you’ll fear no drops on the way down.
+If most of your riding time is spent at trail centers, we recommend a full-suspension fat bike.
+It will make riding downhill more fun, and you’ll fear no drops on the way down.

-You’ll also want to remember that the tires bring you a fair amount of travel and rebound as well.
-So you don’t need to look for a 140mm rear travel set up as you may on a trail bike.
-You’ll also want to take more time for setting your bike up correctly, taking the time will bring you one of the best fat bike experiences money can buy.
+You’ll also want to remember that the tires bring you a fair amount of travel and rebound.
+So you don’t need to look for a 140mm rear travel setup as you may on a trail bike.
+You’ll also want to take more time to set your bike up correctly, bringing you one of the best fat bike experiences money can buy.

-If you want to adventure far and wide, or ride beaches, bogs and snow, then we’d recommend a hardtail fat bike.
-The hardtail will allow you to easily keep a nice pedal stroke and help you to sail across the worst terrain.
-You can then add a suspension fork if you fancy some trail center action.
+If you want to adventure far and wide or ride beaches, bogs and snow, we’d recommend a hardtail fat bike.
+The hardtail will allow you to easily keep a nice pedal stroke and help you sail across the worst terrain.
+You can add a suspension fork if you fancy some trail center action.

-If you're planning on buying a frame to replace a frame you already have.
-You'll need to consider how wide your rear wheels are.
-As we have already mentioned most fat bikes.
-You’ll find most wheels are 177mm, 190mm, or 197mm wide.
+Suppose you're planning on buying a frame to replace a frame you already have.
+You'll need to consider how wide your rear wheels are, as we have already mentioned most fat bikes.
+Most wheels are 177mm, 190mm, or 197mm wide.
 All of our frames will fit a 197mm hub to help bring maximum tire clearance to your bike.

-As we've mentioned already fat bike fitting might be a bit subjective.
-If you're riding our full suspension frame, we would advise checking the standover to avoid any unnecessary injuries when ejecting from the bike on a downhill run.
-The standard advice of if you're on the cusp of a size, take the smaller one and make it bigger being what we'd follow.
+As we've mentioned, fat bike fitting might be a bit subjective.
+Suppose you're riding our full suspension frame.
+In that case, we recommend checking the standover to avoid unnecessary injuries when ejecting from the bike on a downhill run.
+The standard advice of if you're on the cusp of a size, take the smaller one and make it bigger is what we'd follow.

-If you're riding a hardtail and want a stable frame, go as large as possible.
-This will bring you stability and will also bring you comfort for hours on the bike.
-You'll still want to make sure you have standover clearance though.
+If you are riding a hardtail and want a stable frame, go as large as possible.
+This will bring you stability and comfort for hours on the bike.
+You'll still want to make sure you have standover clearance, though.

-Most fat bikes wheels come with an aluminum rim.
+Most fat bike wheels come with an aluminum rim.
 Aluminum is one of the bike trade’s favorite ways to make wheel rims.
 Aluminum rims are easy to and cheap to manufacture.
-It is harder though to engineer all the qualities you want into aluminum rims though.
+It is harder, though, to engineer all the qualities you want into aluminum rims though.

-There is a material that does allow you to engineer all the qualities you want into a wheel rim.
+There is a material that allows you to engineer all the qualities you want into a wheel rim.
 Carbon fiber allows engineers to build super strong and stiff wheel rims.
 There is also another advantage of this method.
 It allows us to build a lightweight rim.
 Buy carbon fat bike wheels here.

 Fat bike rim width

 The wider the rim, the wider the tire you can fit.
-That also depends on whether your frame can clear the tire width as well.
+That also depends on whether your frame can clear the tire width.
 We offer 2 fat bike rim widths.
 65mm or 90mm.
-90mm is great for tires up to 4.8” wide.
+90mm is great for tires up to 45.0" wide.

-Tires that wide on our rims will allow you to float across boggy, snowy, or sandy terrain.
-These are the tires to go for winter riding or riding in inhospitable areas.
-In summer fit some 65mm rims and try a narrow tire.
+Tires wide on our rims will allow you to float across boggy, snowy, or sandy terrain.
+These are the tires for winter riding or riding in inhospitable areas.
+In summer, fit some 65mm rims and try a narrow tire.
 You'll save some weight and make your fat bike feel like a plus bike.

-If you fancy that plus bike feeling for summer, you can even try fat bike hubs on 27.5" + or 29" + rims.
+If you fancy that plus bike feeling for summer, try fat bike hubs on 27.5" + or 29" + rims.
 You've now got 2 bikes for the price of an extra set of wheels and tires.

 Our fat bike rims are tubeless-ready.
 Going tubeless is a great idea on a fat bike.
-If you are out on a trail, replacing a tube and pumping up at a fat bike tire is not fun.
-It can even be more of a work out than the ride you’re on.
-Going tubeless will also allow you to go with lower tire pressure, which with a fat bike is even more important than on a standard mountain bike.
+Replacing a tube and pumping up at a fat bike tire is not fun if you are out on a trail.
+It can even be more of a workout than the ride you’re on.
+Going tubeless will also allow you to go with lower tire pressure, which is even more important on a fat bike than on a standard mountain bike.

 Fat bike tires and pressures

-Fta bike tires now come in a variety of styles.
-You’ll get full on knobblies for muddy conditions, and you’ll get smooth treaded tires for those of us who fancy riding our fat bikes in more urban environments.
+Fat bike tires now come in a variety of styles.
+You’ll get full-on knobblies for muddy conditions and smooth-treaded tires for those who fancy riding our fat bikes in more urban environments.

 Tire choice can be very subjective, and if you favor a certain brand, feel free to carry that preference onto their fat bike range.
 The only thing to remember is that the more expensive a tire is, the lighter it should be, and the easier it should be to set up tubeless.

-Tire pressure, again can be subjective, but you’ll need to remember that as fat bike tires are so wide, they can easily change the handling of your bike, and the higher the pressure, the more you’ll feel it rebound on you.
-You’ll generally need to set tire pressures based on your weight and riding style.
+Tire pressure, again, can be subjective.
+Still, you’ll need to remember that as fat bike tires are so wide, they can easily change the handling of your bike, and the higher the pressure, the more you’ll feel it rebound on you.
+You’ll generally need to set tire pressures based on weight and riding style.

-For riding over soft ground, we would recommend starting your tires out at 8PSI.
-For general trail riding around 12-15PSI.
+For riding over soft ground, we recommend starting your tires at 8PSI.
+For general trail riding, it is around 12-15PSI.
 For urban riding, you’ll want around 20-25PSI.
-At the higher end of pressures, you’ll have to be aware that your fat bike might develop a bit of self-steer.
+At the higher end of pressures, you’ll have to be aware that your fat bike might develop a bit of self-esteem.
 So, experiment with pressures and see how you get on.

 Fat bike hub sizing

 We’ve already talked about rear hub sizing in the frame section.
-What you have to remember is that you’ll need to know what your front wheel hub with and style is as well.
-You’ll find different thru axles options and quick release options also linked to hub width.
+You must remember that you’ll also need to know what your front wheel hub and style are.
+You’ll find different thru-axle and quick-release options linked to hub width.

-We tend to use the 150x 15mm front wheel thru axle.
-You’ll need to make sure your current fork fits that or have a look at our rigid carbon fat bike fork.
-Rear-axle width we offer various widths and options of thru and quick release axles.
-Make sure you pick the correct model for your frame, and if you need help, please contact us.
+We use the 150x 15mm front wheel through the axle.
+You’ll need to make sure your current fork fits that, or have a look at our rigid carbon fat bike fork.
+Rear-axle width: we offer widths and options of thru and quick-release axles.
+Make sure you pick the correct model for your frame, and if you need help, please get in touch with us.

 Fat bikes tend to come with a rigid fork or a suspension fork.
 Rigid forks haven't disappeared from fat bikes in the same way as they have with standard mountain bikes for two main reasons.
-The first is that with the inherent suspension supplied by the tires, a lot of people don't see the need for a suspension.
-The second reason carries on from this, in that a suspension fork will add extra weight when you perhaps don't need it.
+The first is that with the inherent suspension supplied by the tires, many people don't see the need for a suspension.
+The second reason is that a suspension fork will add extra weight when you don't need it.

-If you like flying downhill though, you might want to try a suspension fork.
-The fork will help keep your wheel in contact with the ground, and it’ll also give your wrists a break for a bit on the roughest of trails.
+If you like flying downhill, though, try a suspension fork.
+The fork will help keep your wheel in contact with the ground and give your wrists a break for a bit on the roughest of trails.

-As we mentioned above, you’ll need to make sure that your front wheel will fit in your fork.
-Fta bikes wheels tend to come with a 135mm or 150mm front hub.
-The 150mm front hub is now becoming the favored option for most manufacturers, as it allows an easy change between rigid and suspension forks.
-We offer both 135mm and 150mm carbon forks to suit what you need.
+As mentioned above, you must ensure your front wheel fits in your fork.
+Fat bike wheels tend to come with a 135mm or 150mm front hub.
+The 150mm front hub is becoming the favored option for most manufacturers, allowing an easy change between rigid and suspension forks.
+We offer 135mm and 150mm carbon forks to suit your needs.

-Fta bike tires are generally believed to bring around 30mm of travel, and it is worth remembering that when you're buying a suspension fork for your fat bike.
-Essentially a 100mm travel fork will bring you 130mm of travel, which will be more than enough for most trails.
-With the grip given from the tires and the tracking ability of a 100mm fork you'll find crashing becomes something, you have to do, rather than spend all your time trying to avoid crashing.
+Fat bike tires are generally believed to bring around 30mm of travel, and it is worth remembering that when you're buying a suspension fork for your fat bike.
+A 120mm travel fork will bring you 130mm of travel, which will be more than enough for most trails.
+With the grip given by the tires and the tracking ability of a 120mm fork, you'll find crashing becomes something you have to do rather than spend all your time trying to avoid crashing.

 How to pick a fat bike groupset

-Generally picking a groupset will be the same as when you pick one for your standard mountain bike.
+Generally, picking a groupset will be the same as picking one for your standard mountain bike.
 If you prefer SRAM, buy SRAM.
 If you prefer Shimano, buy Shimano.
-Going with a modern 1x system should still bring you a lot of gear range but should help stop you getting mud and debris stuck around the bottom bracket.
+Going with a modern 1x system should still bring you a lot of gear range but should help stop you from getting mud and debris stuck around the bottom bracket.

-A rear derailleur with a clutch will help a lot on a fat bike.
-You’ll by its nature be riding a lot of unforgiving terrain and any feature that helps keep your chain is well worth the money.
-SRAM's Type 2 derailleurs will have a clutch, and so in Shimano, you'll want to look for a Shadow Plus derailleur.
+A rear derailleur with a clutch will greatly help on a fat bike.
+By its nature, you'll be riding a lot of unforgiving terrain, and any feature that helps keep your chain is well worth the money.
+SRAM's Type 2 derailleurs will have a clutch, so you'll want to look for a Shadow Plus derailleur in Shimano.

 How to pick fat bike components

-Components again can come down to how you subjectively feel about certain parts.
-We find carbon parts help to further bring down the weight and give a great ride feel on fat bikes.
+Components, again, can come down to how you subjectively feel about certain parts.
+We find carbon parts help further reduce weight and give a great ride feel on fat bikes.
 If you don’t want a dropper post, a carbon post can help to remove certain vibrations before they get to you and add a little flex into the system for added comfort.

-A carbon handlebar will also help to keep any vibrations from fatigued your wrists and arms.
-Combine this with a carbon stem, and you’ll have a very light cockpit that brings great steering control.
+A carbon handlebar will also help keep vibrations from fatiguing your wrists and arms.
+Combine this with a carbon stem, and you’ll have a very light cockpit with great steering control.

-With a bit of careful thought, it is possible to put together a carbon fat bike that will be light enough to race.
-Indeed you’ll find many people using them at endurance events, and not just fat bike specific ones.
+With a bit of careful thought, it is possible to assemble a carbon fat bike that will be light enough to race.
+Indeed, you’ll find many people using them at endurance events, not just fat bike-specific ones.